nation3/law/Constitution.linked.md

 #) All Citizens are equal before the law.
 There is no privilege among them.
 #) The privacy of Citizens shall be inviolable.
 Everyone shall be entitled to protection against any unlawful interference in their private affairs and against encroachments on their honor, dignity and reputation.
 #) Every Citizen shall have the right to access all services provided by Nation3.
-#) Every Citizen shall be entitled to a fair hearing with a binding resolution within a [%Reasonable Dispute Resolution Time] before a Nested Court or the Supreme Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
+#) Every Citizen shall be entitled to a fair hearing with a binding resolution within a [%Reasonable Dispute Resolution Time] before a Nested Court or the Supreme Court for the determination of their rights and obligations, or in the event of any Legal Proceeding against them.
-#) Every Citizen shall have the right to legal defense whenever his rights or legitimate interests are violated or endangered.
+#) Every Citizen shall have the right to legal defense whenever their rights or legitimate interests are violated or endangered.
 Every Citizen shall have the right to be accompanied by legal counsel when appearing before Nation3 authorities.

 ### Citizenship Duties
 a) Every Citizen shall uphold this Constitution.